mikestowe/RAMLbook/RAML Book.md

 By having your resourceTypes, traits, schemas, and examples namespaced, you are able to prevent collisions and only use the components of a library that you choose - keeping your specification clean, and your code reusable.

-###Overlays
+###Overlays & Extentions

-Overlays allow another type of code reuse, by letting you create one specification and then "overlay" it with another to meet specific conditions or requirements without having to duplicate or modify your original spec.
+Overlays and Extensions allow another type of code reuse, by letting you create one specification and then "overlay" it with another to meet specific conditions or requirements without having to duplicate or modify your original spec.

 For example, if your company has development, QA, and production environments - the configurations for each environment (such as the BaseUri) might be different.
 Before, in RAML 0.8, to accomplish this you would need to duplicate your specification for each environment - increasing the odds of bugs or differences between the different "environment specific" specifications.
 But with RAML 1.0, you only need to create a small snippet of RAML that you can then use to "overlay" the single specification the three environments will share - helping ensure the overall specification is the same in all environments.

-#### Modifying Titles, Descriptions, Etc.
+#### Overlays (Add in Titles, Descriptions, Etc.)

-Within overlays, there are two types: overlays and extensions.
-Overlays are used to provide additional information such as descriptions or annotations without changing functionality.
+Overlays are used to provide additional information such as descriptions or annotations to an existing specification without changing functionality.
 To create an overlay, we simply append `#%RAML 1.0` with the keyword `Overlay` and then reference the RAML specification it extends like so:

 	#%RAML 1.0 Overlay
 	usage: Technical Documentation